LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Lightweight Mitigations

 As analyzed in the RQs, the causes of deprecated API usage in LLM-based completions can be attributed to Model Training, Model Inference, Prompt, and Library aspects.
 In this section, we further explore the feasibility of mitigating deprecated API usage issues from these four perspectives.

-For model training, a direct mitigation method is to clean up the code containing deprecated APIs from the training corpora.
-However, this is impractical due to the constant evolution of libraries.
-New API deprecations would necessitate repeatedly rebuilding the training corpora and retraining the model.
-From the library perspective, we cannot control the evolution of the library and API deprecation.
-Therefore, mitigation efforts should focus on decoding strategies in model inference and prompt engineering.
+During model training, a direct mitigation is to clean~up the code containing deprecated APIs from the training corpora.
+However, this is impractical due to the constant library~evolution.
+New API deprecations would cause repeatedly training corpora rebuilding and model retraining.
+From the library perspective, we cannot control the evolution~of~the library and API deprecation.
+Therefore,~mitigation~should focus on decoding strategies in model inference and prompt~engineering.